haad/language-Ansible/README.md

 # Ansible Syntax Highlighting Package

-This extension to enable syntax highlighting for Ansible in the Atom Editor.
+This extension add 2 grammars to enable syntax highlighting for Ansible in the Atom Editor.

-It's based on the [original Ansible Sublime-text package](https://github.com/clifford-github/sublime-ansible) with my own fixes.
+- `Ansible`: It's based on the [original Ansible Sublime-text package](https://github.com/clifford-github/sublime-ansible) with my own fixes.
+- `Ansible (advanced)` : It's based on YAML language of 2015 FichteFoll <fichtefoll2@googlemail.com> with modifications to support :
+    - Jinja language
+    - Jinja expressions for ansible conditions (`when`, `changed_when`, `failed_when`, `check_mode`)
+    - Some YAML block scalar

 ## Adding ansible yaml file detection